cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

 Our accelerator will perform an accumulation function.
 It will accumulate 32-bit integer values stored in an array in memory to produce a single sum.
+You should assume the array starts at memory address 0x00000.
 The interface for our accelerator is shown below.

 ```verilog
 module AccumXcel